desserts

 Storage and Reheating

 Store mochi in an airtight container at room temperature for up to three days.
-For longer storage, keep it in the refrigerator for up to a week.
-Mochi can be frozen, but allow it to thaw at room temperature before consuming.
+To reheat, you can steam it lightly or microwave it for a few seconds.
+Mochi can also be frozen for longer storage; just dust with cornstarch to prevent sticking.

 Cooking Mistakes

-– Don’t use regular rice flour; it won’t provide the right texture.
+– Avoid using regular rice; it won’t yield the right texture.

-– Make sure to dust your hands and surfaces with cornstarch to prevent sticking.
+– Dust your hands with cornstarch to prevent sticking.

-– Don’t skip the stirring steps; it ensures even cooking.
+– Don’t overfill the mochi; it may burst during cooking.

 Helpful Tips